SymfonyCasts/messenger/sfcasts/event-bus.md

 # Events & Event Bus

 Messenger is a "message bus".
-And it turns out a "message" is a pretty generic term in computer science.
-In fact, there are *three* common types of messages that you'll hear about.
+And it turns out that a "message" is a pretty generic term in computer science.
+In fact, there are *three* types of messages you'll commonly hear about.

 ## Messages: Commands, Events & Queries

 The first type of message is a "command".
-And *that* is the type of thing we've been creating so far: we create message classes that *sound* like a command:
+And *that* is the type we've been creating so far: we create message classes that *sound* like a command:
 `AddPonkaToImage` or  `DeleteImagePost` and whose handlers *do* some action.
-When you pass this type of stuff to Messenger, you're using Messenger as a "command bus".
-And one of the, sorta, "rules" of commands is that each command should have exactly one handler.
+When you create message classes & handlers that look like this, you're using Messenger as a "command bus".
+And one of the, sort of, "rules" of commands is that each command should have exactly one handler.
 That's the "command" design pattern.

 The *second* type of message is an "event".
 If you create an "event" class and pass it to Messenger, then you're using Messenger as an "event" bus.
-The difference between what a "command" class looks like an what an "event" class looks like is
+The difference between what a "command" class looks like and what an "event" class looks like is
 subtle: it comes down to naming conventions and what you're ultimately trying to accomplish.
 An event is dispatched *after* something happens and can have zero to many handlers.
-Don't worry, we'll see what this all looks like soon.
+Don't worry, we'll see what this looks like soon.

 The third type of message is a "query" and we'll talk about those later.
-For now, let's focus on understanding events and how they're different than commands.. because... it *can* be super confusing.
-And Messenger, being a generic "message bus" can work perfectly well with either.
+For now, let's focus on understanding events and how they're different from commands... because... it *can* be super confusing.
+And Messenger, being a generic "message bus" works perfectly with either.

 ## Creating a Second Bus